 Introduction

-Azure has introduced Hibernation on V5 SKUs in private preview.
-When we hibernate a VM, Azure signals the guest operating system to perform suspend-to-disk.
-During hibernation, Azure persists the memory (RAM) contents of the VM in the OS disk (C drive) and deallocates the VM.
+Azure supports Windows-style hibernation on some VMs.
+When you hibernate a VM, Azure signals the guest operating system to perform suspend-to-disk.
+During hibernation, Azure copies the memory (RAM) contents of the VM to the OS disk (C drive) and deallocates the VM.
 Later, when we start the VM, the RAM contents are restored back from the OS disk and applications and processes that were previously running in the VM quickly resume to their last state.

-Once a VM is in a hibernated state, we are not billed for the VM usage.
-We only pay for the storage (OS disk, data disks) and networking resources (IPs, etc) attached to the VM.
+Once a VM is in a hibernated state, you are not billed for the VM usage.
+You only pay for the storage (OS disk, data disks) and networking resources (IPs, etc.) attached to the VM.

 The following happens when hibernating a VM:

-• During hibernation, the contents of the RAM are saved on the OS disk and the VM is deallocated (i.e the VM releases the lease on the underlying hardware and is powered off).
+During hibernation, the contents of the RAM are saved on the OS disk and the VM is deallocated (that is, the VM releases the lease on the underlying hardware and is powered off).

-Template which has the “power-management” enabled on it can deploy a hibernate enabled pool and machines.
-The process to create a new template is the same as regular template creation for “Build Template” method, however the “Power-Management” check box should be checked.
+A template that has the “power-management” enabled will support hibernation-enabled pools and desktops.
+The process to create a new template is the same as regular template, for “Build Template” method, but with the “Power-Management” check box checked.

 In addition to the regular steps to upload and create a new Workspot Windows Template, we need to follow few additional steps mentioned below:

-• After login confirm that the page file is set and enabled on the C:\ drive.
+After login, verify that the page file is set and enabled only on the C:\ drive.

-• Click on D:\ drive and select the radio button “No Paging File”> Click on “Set” button.
+Click on D:\ drive (if any) and select the radio button “No Paging File”> Click on “Set” button.

 Register Template

-Using an existing template to create Power-managed Template:
+Using an existing template to create a Power-managed Template

-If you already have a good template with all the customer specific applications and configurations in it and do not want to spend time in creating a new one, we must follow the below steps:
+If you already have a good template with all the customer specific applications and configurations in it and do not want to spend time in creating a new one from scratch, must follow these steps:

-• Once the machine is restarted, resize the VM on Azure to the SKU type to – DsdV5 series.
+Once the machine is restarted, resize the VM on Azure to a supported SKU if it isn’t on one already.

-• Raise a CM Ticket for the Engineering to enable Power-Management flag on this newly cloned template.
+Raise support ticket with Workspot to enable the Power-Management flag on this newly cloned template.

 Create a new Pool that supports Hibernation: